 From Norweigan folklore, there emerges yet another sea/lake monster who goes by the name of Selma.
 Said to live in Lake Seljord in Norway, this mythical sea creature is alleged to have been sighted numerous times since the 1750’s.
 Many say that it resembles a long anaconda-like snake, and a reptilian monster with a head like a horse.

 Mussie is a local name for a mythical sea creature thought to be living in Muskrat Lake, Ontario, Canada for quite some time.
 As legend would have it, Mussie is said to be around 24′ long, with 3 ears and 3 eyes, closely resembling either a walrus, a sturgeon, or a 3 eyed Loch Ness monster.
 Mussies’ diet on Muskrat lake reportedly consists of cattails!

 32. The Cirein-Croin

 A very mysterious type of mythical sea creature is known as the Finfolk, from Scottish/Celtic folklore.
 They live in Finfolkaheem, which is an underwater abode for half the year, and then go ashore to Hildaland during the spring and summer months.
 This all takes place in the Orkney Islands, a chain of islands in Northern Scotland.
-The Finfolk are said to be a race of creature who delight in the abduction of humans for slavery purposes.
+The Finfolk is said to be a race of creatures who delight in the abduction of humans for slavery purposes.

-The Grindylow is a type of mythical sea creature from English folklore, most notably the counties of Yorkshire and Lancastershire.
+The Grindylow is a type of mythical sea creature from English folklore, most notably in the counties of Yorkshire and Lancastershire.
 They are believed to live in shallow waters such as rivers, lakes, coastal regions, and coral reefs.
 These creatures are said to be dangerous because they are a type of water spirit that grabs little children from the shore and drowns them.

 36. Mami Wata